Measurement dependence in a Bell inequality arising from the dynamics of hidden variables: A toy model

+We consider two hidden variables $\lambda_{1}$ and $\lambda_{2}$ that separately describe the state of each particle in a Bell experiment.
+These variables evolve dynamically under measurement such that trajectories link the values associated with a measurement outcome to those describing the initial state of the system at time $-t$.

+The post-measurement values of the hidden variables $\lambda_{1}$ and $\lambda_{2}$ are illustrated on the left hand side of Figure \ref{fig:space_time_diag} as the large blue and orange circles, respectively, with the associated spin outcome indicated as black arrows.
+From these measurement results we work backwards using the hidden variable dynamics to infer possible initial values of $\lambda_{1}$ and $\lambda_{2}$, illustrated as the blue and orange circles on the right and connected to their measurement outcomes by trajectories in the $\lambda_{1}$ and $\lambda_{2}$ phase spaces.
+We can hence compute the conditioned probability distributions $\rho(\lambda_{1},\lambda_{2}|\hat{n}_{1},\hat{n}_{2})_{t}$ at the time $-t$ when the system was prepared.
+From these we are able to calculate the corresponding additional term $\mu(t)$ in the CHSH bound using Eq. (\ref{eq:12}).
+Our aim is to explore whether the dynamics allows sufficient measurement setting dependence of the initial probability distributions to raise the bound sufficiently to accommodate the asserted measurement results.

-The rather abstract discussion given so far can be illustrated using a toy model.
-Consider a system described by two discrete hidden variables $\lambda_{1,2}$ and a phase space in the form of a grid of squares labelled with integer values.
-The measurement of properties $A$ and $B$ is represented by attraction of each of $\lambda_{1}$ and $\lambda_{2}$ towards one of two points, yielding four `targets' at coordinates $\left(\lambda_{1}^{\pm},\lambda_{2}^{\pm}\right)$.
-The idea is that interactions between the system and measuring device bring about a dynamical evolution of the $\lambda_{1,2}$ to attractors (here fixed points) located at the targets.
+To illustrate this situation in a more concrete fashion, we consider two discrete hidden variables $\lambda_{1}$ and $\lambda_{2}$ and a phase space in the form of a grid of squares labelled with integer values. $\lambda_{1}$ describes the state of the first particle in the entangled spin 1/2 particle pair and $\lambda_{2}$ the second.
+The measurement of properties $A$ and $B$ of particle 1 and particle 2 respectively, is represented by attraction under the dynamics of each of $\lambda_{1}$ and $\lambda_{2}$ towards one of two points, yielding four `targets' at coordinates $\left(\lambda_{1}^{\pm},\lambda_{2}^{\pm}\right)$.
+These represent the four possible combinations of spin measurement outcomes of the entangled particle pair: the situation is illustrated in Figure \ref{fig:hinterland}.
+The idea is that interactions between the system and measuring device bring about a dynamical evolution of the $\lambda_{1}$ and $\lambda_{2}$ to attractors (here fixed points) located at the targets.
 The outcome of the measurement of each property is $\pm$1, as designated by the superscripts on the target coordinates.

-We consider a particular situation where passage to each target arises from separate basins of attraction, shown as four different shades of grey.
-For example, in Figure \ref{fig:hinterland}(a) the measurement dynamics generate trajectories starting from any of the black squares and all terminating at $(\lambda_{1}^{+},\lambda_{2}^{+})$.
+We consider a situation where passage to each target arises from separate basins of attraction in the phase space \citep{palmer1997}.
+These are shown in Figure \ref{fig:hinterland}(a) as four shades of grey: the measurement dynamics can generate trajectories starting from any of the black squares, for example, all of which terminate at the top right target $(\lambda_{1}^{+},\lambda_{2}^{+})$.